Complex objects

 Collection of native objects

-The first type is covered by the documentation for each native type.
-For instance if you want to know how to filter on a property of type IEnumerable<string>
+The documentation covers the first type for each native type.
+For instance, if you want to know how to filter on a property of type IEnumerable<string>

 , see Strings.